pkpatricia/barrel-dev-best-practices/javascript.md

 JavaScript Best Practices
 -------------------------

-Last edited by **Patrick Kunka**
+Last edited by **Patrick Kunka**  return

 *	For each website or application, encapsulate all variables and functions as properties and methods of a global object.
-This improves ease of readability and maintenance and protects variable scope.
+This improves ease of readability and maintenance and protects variable scope, and prevents global namespace pollution.

 	##### Code Example